 Study of the properties of air and results of cooling, heating, humidifying or dehumidifying, heat gain and heat loss calculations including equipment selection and balancing the air system.
-This is a capstone course for Associate of Applied Science in Heating, Air Conditioning, and Refrigeration Technology.
-Students must successfully attain an industry recognized credential.
+This is a capstone course for Associate of Applied Science in Heating, Air Conditioning, Refrigeration Technology.

 Prerequisite: HART 1407, HART 1441.